AtoBe

 What is AtoBe's primary focus as an accelerator?

-AtoBe Accelerator is an equity-free, execution-driven accelerator based at Azrieli College of Engineering Jerusalem, primarily supporting technical and first-time founders building engineering-driven products at the earliest stages.
+AtoBe Accelerator is an equity-free, execution-driven accelerator based at Azrieli College of Engineering Jerusalem, focusing on engineering-led startups at the earliest stages, from ideation through early traction.

-The AtoBe program runs for six months on a weekly execution cadence, including hands-on working sessions, expert involvement, structured assignments, and bi-weekly 1:1 check-ins.
+The AtoBe program runs for six months, with a weekly execution cadence.